All Episodes

 I heard that six years away, though.

-You're not gonna do it right away.
+You're not going to do it right away.

 It phases out.

-So each year it it gets we increase the amount that is exempt from the death tax until it finally completely goes away.
+So each year it gets we increase the amount that is exempt from the death tax until it finally completely goes away.

-Uh the corporate tax cuts are immediate.
+The corporate tax cuts are immediate.

-Uh you're seeing reports that average families will get over twenty five hundred dollars more in their pockets, and you're gonna see wage growth, something we haven't seen in a long time, Sean, because the economy was going so slow because of the the bad Obama policies and the crazy regulations.
+And you're going to see wage growth, something we haven't seen in a long time, Sean, because the economy was going so slow because of the bad Obama policies and the crazy regulations.

-Uh of course President Trump has finally reversed a lot of that, and you're seeing slow increase now in economic growth.
+Of course, President Trump has finally reversed a lot of that, and you're seeing slow increase now in economic growth.

-It's actually pretty significant.
+It's actually a pretty significant increase.

-Why why why not an across the board cut?
+Why not an across-the-board cut?

 Why not go on all of the rates?